altruios/namshubettulpa/public/namshubettuple/confrontation.md

 But we're going to be quick...
 We'll find some people close to her, put them in our bodies while we get back to new york."
 "J::Sounds fine..."
-*Jochek smiled*
+*Jochek smiled, and air-quoted*
-"J::'Our bodies'"
+"J:: 'Our bodies' "
 *Jochek leaned in closer*
-"L::'I' put a lot of work into this body - it's mine if I say it is."
+"L:: 'I' put a lot of work into this body - it's mine if I say it is."
 "J::I am not my body, neither are you."
 *She pressed a finger into his chest*
-"L::I didn't say I was, I'm saying I expended a lot of energy to... talking is so faulty - so inefficient... so many syllables"
+"L::I didn't say I was, I'm saying I expended a lot of energy to..."
+~She loved getting him flustered~
-"J::Then come here"
+"L::talking is so faulty - so inefficient... so many syllables" "J::Then come here"
 *She pulled him into a kiss*
 *Then into something deeper*